BartAlcorn/terrafold/README.md

 }
 ```

 This tool is extremely opinionated, by design.
-It was written for a specific group of developers I work with and as such follows and enforces their particukar appliction structure pattern.
+It was written for a specific group of developers I work with and as such follows and enforces their particular application structure pattern.

 The name TerraFold is the playful combination of `Terra`form and Scaf`fold`.